sei-international/trase-regions/README.md

 # Trase Regions

-This is a script that extracts spatial and attribute data from the Trase db and saves it to geojson and topojson, for easier consumption by front-end clients such as dashboards.
+This is a script that extracts spatial and attribute data from the Trase db and saves it to geojson, for easier consumption by front-end clients such as dashboards.

 The data is saved into the `data` folder, in the following structure: